The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Reordering Iso-simplices

 We can describe the reordering algorithm in terms of a graph traversal.
 The graph considered is the graph of the Hasse diagram of $\K_{i+1} \setminus \K_i$, defined in section~\ref{subsec:SC} (see Figure~\ref{fig:up_down}).

 Let $\sigma_1 \cdots \sigma_\ell$ be the iso-simplices of $\K_{i+1}\setminus \K_i$, sorted so as to respect the inclusion order.
 We attach to each simplex two flags, a flag $F_{\text{up}}$ and a flag $F_{\text{down}}$, set to {\sc 0} originally.
 When inserting a simplex $\sigma_j$, we proceed as follows.
 We traverse the Hasse diagram upward in a depth-first fashion and list the inclusion-maximal cofaces of $\sigma_j$ in $\K_{i+1} \setminus \K_i$.
-The flags $F_{\text{up}}$ of all nodes traversed are set to {\sc 1} and the maximal cofaces are ordered according to the traversal.
+The flags $F_{\text{up}}$ of all traversed nodes are set to {\sc 1} and the maximal cofaces are ordered according to the traversal.
 From each maximal coface in this order, we then traverse the graph downward and order the subfaces in a depth-first fashion: this last order will be the order of insertion of the simplices.
 The flags $F_{\text{down}}$ of all traversed nodes are set to {\sc 1}.
-We stop the upward (resp. downward) traversal when encountering a node whose flag $F_{\text{up}}$ (resp. $F_{\text{down}}$) is set to {\sc 1}.
-We do not insert already inserted simplices either.
+We stop the upward (resp. downward) traversal when we encounter a node whose flag $F_{\text{up}}$ (resp. $F_{\text{down}}$) is set to {\sc 1}.
+We do not insert either simplices that have been inserted previously.